sgh21/sgh21.github.io/_pages/about.md

   - /about.html
 ---

 My name is Guanghui Shen, a fourth-year undergraduate student at Tsinghua University.
 I major in Mechanical Engineering and minor in Software Engineering.
-I enjoy programming and have basic knowledge of C/C++ and Python.
+I am currently a prospective Ph.D. student in the Department of Mechanical Engineering at Tsinghua University, Class of 2025.I enjoy programming and have basic knowledge of C/C++ and Python.

-A data-driven personal website
+Competition and Research Experience
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.
+I joined the TH-MOS Soccer Robot Interest Team at Tsinghua University, where I was responsible for robot simulation, motion control algorithm development, and debugging.
+I implemented and deployed a model predictive control-based gait algorithm, which improved the generalization and stability of the robot control algorithms.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+Additionally, I joined Professor Wu Dan's research group to work on the project "[Self-supervised Learning of Reconstructing Deformable Linear Objects under Single Occluded View.](https://github.com/MP2CDLO/MP2CDLO)" I proposed a self-supervised point cloud reconstruction method and completed several innovative tasks, achieving state-of-the-art experimental results.
+As the second author, I submitted the work to the top robotics conference ICRA (International Conference on Robotics and Automation).
+These experiences have solidified my theoretical foundation, enriched my personal skills, and enhanced my technical and innovative capabilities, laying a solid foundation for my future academic exploration.

 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.
+2. Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
+3. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
+4. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
+5. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+6. Check status by going to the repository settings, in the "GitHub pages" section

 Site-wide configuration
 ------